nickelodeon404/Windows-Update-Manager/README.md

-This tool allows you to permanently disable and resume the windows update in Windows 10/11
+This tool allows you to pause windows update to 1000 years and resume the windows update whenever you want😁
+Supports: (Windows 10/11)